Nieva, Nieva: Music video

 Directed by Ángele Flores and filmed in September 1993 in Los Angeles, California, some of the locations where the "Nieva, Nieva" video was in "You Are The Star" mural, painted by Tom Suriya, on a wall in the Hollywood section.
 The video showed Rubio in various costumes with her dancers in front of different backdrops.
 Some of the outfits are typical of a woman in the 1990s, while others are dresses inspired by mythology and other eras.
 The "Nieva, Nieva" music video was nominated the "Most Popular Music Video" at the Premios Eres held in 1994 in Mexico.

 The music video sets out to depict the song's lyrics and also to show Paulina Rubio's evolution as a singer in her second album 24 Kilates: she is still a golden girl, with the same dreams but stronger this time.

 In one scene from the video, Paulina observes the face of Marilyn Monroe as she passes through the mural "You Are The Star," reaffirming her strong inspiration from the Hollywood actress.

-In Popular Culture
+In popular culture

 The song is mentioned in the Latin American dub of the anime Pokémon in one episode, in which James of Team Rocket alludes a fragment of the song, saying: "Nieva, Nieva, en mi primavera."